 Medical Editor: John P. Cunha, DO, FACOEP

-Zoladex (goserelin acetate implant) is used in men to treat symptoms of prostate cancer, and in women to treat breast cancer or endometriosis.
-It is also used in women to prepare the lining of the uterus for endometrial ablation (a surgery to correct abnormal uterine bleeding).
-Zoladex treats only the symptoms of prostate cancer but does not treat the cancer itself.
-It is a man-made form of a hormone.
-Common side effects include hot flashes (flushing), dizziness, headache, increased sweating, decreased sexual interest/ability, trouble sleeping, nausea, change in breast size, vaginal dryness (in women), hair loss, or mental/mood changes (such as depression, mood swings, hallucinations).
-Pain, bruising, bleeding, redness, or swelling at the injection site may also occur.
+Zoladex 10.8 (goserelin acetate implant) is a man-made form of a hormone used in men to treat symptoms of prostate cancer, and in women to treat breast cancer or endometriosis.
+Zoladex 10.8 is also used in women to prepare the lining of the uterus for endometrial ablation (a surgery to correct abnormal uterine bleeding).
+Zoladex 10.8 treats only the symptoms of prostate cancer but does not treat the cancer itself.
+Common side effects of Zoladex 10.8 include:

 Our Zoladex (goserelin acetate implant) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.